-You can see from the pictures below a comparison of the transplants I planted a few weeks ago (from seeds I began in late January) and a tomato seedling that “volunteered” from last year.
+You can see from the pictures below a comparison of the transplants I transplanted in my garden around my last frost date and a tomato seedling that grew from seed in the garden.
 Even though they are two months apart in age, the more mature plant actually isn’t much larger than the seedling.

 Why is that?
 With the warmer temperatures and warmer soil, the seeds germinate quicker and grow at a more rapid pace.
 Plus, avoiding the adjustment of transplant shock, the seeds planted directly in the soil skip that stunt in growth altogether.

-But, if you’re like me and want to plant the tomato plants in the ground, be sure you buy good specimens.
-Here are my tips:
+But, if you’re like me and want to plant the tomato plants in the ground, be sure you buy good plants.

-- Do NOT purchase plants that appear “leggy.”
-That is, they are tall with long, gangly stems and overall top-heavy (view my Facebook Live video for an example).
+Do NOT purchase plants that appear “leggy.”
+If they are tall with long, gangly stems and are overall top-heavy, they won’t acclimate to the transplant as well as younger plants.

-- Beware of discount transplants; if they have outgrown their container and look like they’re struggling, they’ll have a harder time with the transplant shock and may not recover for a good, healthy harvest.
+Beware of discount transplants.
+If they have outgrown their container and look like they’re struggling, they’ll have a more difficult time with the transplant shock and may not recover for a good, healthy harvest.

 Again, the further you get into the growing season, the more likely you’ll see tomato plants that have outgrown their containers.
 If that’s all you can find, you’re better off with seeds.